ocque41/microgen/frontend/refer/current-task.md

 ui/ux desing of the entire application
-- currently focused on the home page hero section.
+- currently focused on the home page how it works section.